htcondor/htcondor/docs/admin-manual/introduction-admin-manual.rst

  *condor\_shadow*
     This daemon runs on the machine where a given request was submitted and acts as the resource manager for the request.
-Jobs that are linked for HTCondor’s standard universe, which perform remote system calls, do so via the *condor\_shadow*.
+Jobs that are linked for HTCondor's standard universe, which perform remote system calls, do so via the *condor\_shadow*.
 Any system call performed on the remote execute machine is sent over the network, back to the *condor\_shadow* which performs the system call on the submit